 My sister got the bigger half.

-🇺🇸 Thanksgiving Traditions in America
+🙏🇺🇸 Thanksgiving Traditions in America [Video]

 Cracking the wishbone is an ancient tradition – and each family does it a little differently.
 Some let the youngest two wish, some rotate between children, while others, the host and hostess crack the wishbone.
 The only commonality is – don’t tell your wish out loud or it won’t come true!

 The Macy’s Thanksgiving Day Parade is almost 100 years old – the first one was in 1924.
 It began first as a parade by Macy’s employees.
 Additionally, the parade occurred throughout Central Park to include some of the zoo animals.
-A few years later, the floats replaces the zoo animals, and later, the iconic balloons.
+A few years later, the floats replace the zoo animals, and later, the iconic balloons.

 Football is another tradition – one where the men turn on the TV and take naps.
 All kidding aside, the NFL has scheduled Thanksgiving day games since 1934.
 Fun fact: The Detroit Lions played in a Thanksgiving Day game every year since then.
 They took only a brief hiatus from 1939-1944 (WWII.)
-Dallas Cowboys have played every year on Thanksgiving Day since 1966, only missing two years, 1975 and 1977.

-The Turkey Pardon happens every year, when the sitting U.S. President receives a gift of a live turkey.
+The Turkey Pardon happens every year when the sitting U.S. President receives a gift of a live turkey.
 The President pardons this special turkey and any alternates.
-Additionally, this aspect remains an exciting tradition, but remains separate from the White House Feast.
+Additionally, this aspect remains an exciting tradition but remains separate from the White House Feast.
 The turkeys are sent to an animal rescue park.

 Gratitude Whether it’s going around the table and saying one thing that you are grateful for that year.
 Maybe a family prayer, giving thanks is the purpose for this holiday.
 Whatever you are grateful for this year, practice gratitude.
 Whomever you love, make sure that you tell them that you appreciate them.